-The most common side effects of the vaccine include discomfort or pain at the injection site, headache, and mild fever.
+The most common side effects of the vaccine include:

 These vaccines do not protect against all types of cancer-causing HPV.
 Women should receive regular screening to detect any early signs of cervical cancer.
 For girls and women who have been sexually active before they receive the vaccine, screening still provides the best protection against cervical cancer.

-Condoms provide some protection against HPV as well as other sexually transmitted diseases.
+Condoms provide some protection against HPV as well as other sexually transmitted infections.

 Male circumcision may possibly reduce the risk of HPV, but it does not completely prevent it.
 Men who are circumcised should still use condoms.

 Regular Pap tests are the most effective way to diagnose cervical cancer when it is still in its earliest, most curable stages.
-In some cases, a HPV test may also be used.
+In some cases, a HPV test may be used either along with the Pap test or in place of it.
 [For more information, see Diagnosis and Screening section of this report.]

 The earlier that cervical cancer is detected, the better the odds for survival.

-About half of cervical cancer cases are diagnosed in the early stages when the cancer is confined to the cervix (localized; Stage I).
-About 35% of cases are diagnosed after the cancer has spread to adjacent areas or lymph nodes (regional; Stage II/III), and about 10% of cases are diagnosed when the cancer has already spread to distant regions (metastasized; Stage IV).
+47% of cervical cancer cases are diagnosed in the early stages when the cancer is confined to the cervix (localized or Stage I).
+36% of cases are diagnosed after the cancer has spread to adjacent areas or lymph nodes (regional or Stage II/III), and 12% of cases are diagnosed when the cancer has already spread to distant regions (metastasized or Stage IV).

-Most women with dysplasia or pre-invasive cancer have no symptoms.
-Screening tests, therefore, are very important.
+Most women with dysplasia (pre-cancer) or pre-invasive cancer have no symptoms.
+This is why screening tests are so important.

 These symptoms are not exclusive to cervical cancer.
 Sexually transmitted diseases, for instance, can cause similar symptoms.